MUSC 846 The Role of the Music Education Administrator

 Organizational Analysis Assignment

 The student will complete an Organizational Analysis, providing a one-page (excluding the bibliography and title page) executive summary of the results detailing the logistical elements of how the organization operates as per the instructions.
+Additionally, the student will complete the appropriate Opportunity-to-Learn Checklist detailing the availability and condition of specific resources for student access.
 The student will then conduct a SWOT (Strengths, Weaknesses, Opportunities, Threats) analysis for the organization to include pedagogical/adragogical, curricular, performance, organizational, evaluative, budgetary, and perceptive considerations.
 Turabian style citations (as necessary) are required.
 The student should cite personal communications in Turabian style.
 (CLO: A, F)

 Annual Music Calendar Assignment